bangle-io/bangle-io/CONTRIBUTING.md

 Bangle uses a concept of context for sharing state across the extensions.

-- `action-context` for dispatching actions.

-- `app-state-context` for pending writes, page lifecycle etc.

 - `editor-manager-context` exposes the Editors.

-- `ui-context` provides the UI state information, like sidebars, palettes etc.

-- `workspace-context`: place for centralized workspace ops like fole creation,  and deletion etc.

 - `extension-registry-context`: the glue code for the extension.
 If you are developing an extension you can ignore this.

-## Dispatching Actions

-Action is a synchronous fire and forget system.
-If you have used [Redux](https://redux.js.org/), this is similar to that.
-If while handling the action a failure occurs, it's up to the handler of the action to show a popup notification to the user or not.

-Every handler in the application will be called in the order of their setup.
-This mechanism exists for other extensions to passively watch an action being dispatched.
+- `page-context` for pending writes, page lifecycle, navigation etc.
+- `serial-operation-context` for dispatching serial Operations.
+- `ui-context` provides the UI state information, like sidebars, palettes etc.
+- `workspace-context`: place for centralized workspace ops like note creation, renaming, deletion etc.

 ## Operations

-Functions that have the signature `(...parms) => (state, dispatch, store?) => {}` are called operations.
-They are used to orchestrate a state change by dispatching action.
-Extensions can define serial operation which are defined by a slug `operation::<pkgName>:<identifier>`, this can be shown in the Operation palette to the user to execute.
-See this [extension's code](https://github.com/bangle-io/bangle-io/blob/dev/extensions/core-actions/index.ts) to get an idea.
+Operations are used across bangle to dispatch complex state changes with the help of actions.

+Operations exist in two different forms:

+- Functional operations have the signature `(...parms) => (state, dispatch, store?) => {}`.
+- Serial operations, similar to functional operation but have a serializable notation so that they can be executed in contexts where functions are not possible, for example the `Operation Palette` UI.
+See this [extension's code](https://github.com/bangle-io/bangle-io/blob/dev/extensions/core-actions/index.ts) to get a rough idea.

 ## WsPaths